DiemondPlayer/Unidye/general_todo.md

 - **TODO** add a capitalization version when there are no prefixes and only suffix
 - **TODO** add ownership system
 - **TODO** create a system for two-layered dyeable blocks that support translucent textures
-- **TODO** create a system for special resource-pack assets (for dyes, llama carpets, glazed terracotta, etc.)
+- **TODO** a system to add new "vanilla dyes" without new items (aka fix your awful dye shape code again)
 - **TODO** merge leathery stuff with regular dyeable block entity stuff, making this more versatile
 - **TODO** add a component for custom dye item so you won't be using CUSTOM_DATA
 - **TODO** add/adapt a component for non-dye items to use